redkit-resources/docs/docs/en/unnoficial_docs/bugs/index.md

 ??? buglink "A Strange Thing Appeared on the Left Side of the World Window"

+    ### A Strange Thing Appeared on the Left Side of the World Window
     If you see this thing:

     ![debug_onscreen_bug.webp](../../assets/images/unnoficial_docs/bugs/debug_onscreen_bug.webp){ style="width: 20%;" }